-A reserve study is a financial planning tool used by condominium associations, homeowners’ associations, and cooperatives in Florida to anticipate and prepare for the cost of the repair (deferred maintenance) and replacement (capital expenditure) of the association’s common assets prepared by an expert (typically an engineer, architect, or a certified reserve specialist).
+A reserve study is a financial planning tool used by condominium associations, homeowners’ associations, and cooperatives in Florida to anticipate and prepare for the cost of the repair (deferred maintenance) and replacement (capital expenditure) of the association’s common assets

-The study includes an analysis of the property’s physical condition, review of the association’s current reserve funds, and provides a schedule of forecasted repair and replacement costs of the association’s assets over the next thirty years.
+In general, the study includes an analysis of the property’s physical condition, review of the association’s current reserve funds, and provides a schedule of forecasted repair and replacement costs of the association’s assets over the next thirty years.
 Reserve studies often include components such as roofs, fireproofing and fire protection systems, structural components, plumbing, electrical systems, waterproofing and exterior painting, pavement resurfacing, windows and exterior doors, swimming pools, and elevators.
 The components included in the reserve study will depend on various factors including statutory requirements for condominiums and cooperatives, as well as who is responsible for maintenance of various components.
 For example, while a homeowners’ association does not own the individual homes, some governing documents require the association to maintain the exterior of the homes and reserve for the cost thereof.

 The Community Associations Institute’s Reserve Study Standards (July 2023) provides that reserve studies can be updated through a Level II Reserve Study (an update of a prior study with a site visit) or a Level III Reserve Study (an update of a prior study without a site visit).
 The Reserve Study Standards recommend that a Level II Reserve Study (an update of a prior study with a site visit) is performed at least every three years.

-- If the structural integrity reserve study is performed before the association has approved a special assessment or secured a line of credit or a loan then the structural integrity reserve study must be updated to reflect the funding method selected by the association and its effect on the reserve funding schedule, including any anticipated change in the amount of regular assessments; and
+1. If the structural integrity reserve study is performed before the association has approved a special assessment or secured a line of credit or a loan then the structural integrity reserve study must be updated to reflect the funding method selected by the association and its effect on the reserve funding schedule, including any anticipated change in the amount of regular assessments;

 Florida’s Condominium Act also provides that an association may update its structural integrity reserve study to reflect any changes to the useful life of the reserve items after such items are repaired or replaced and the effect such repair or replacement will have on the reserve funding schedule.